Apteco/py-apteco/docs/source/reference/topics/session.rst

 .. currentmodule:: apteco.session.Session

-Call the :attr:`serialize` method on a session object to serialize it down to a string.
+Call the :meth:`serialize` method on a session object to serialize it down to a string.

 .. currentmodule:: apteco.session

-To deserialize it, use the static method :attr:`Session.deserialize`, passing in the serialized string.
+To deserialize it, use the static method :meth:`Session.deserialize`, passing in the serialized string.

 .. warning::